The Science behind the Wim Hof Method

 The Start of Scientific Research

 What Wim is capable of was long viewed as scientifically impossible.
 In 2007 the first scientific analysis was done at Feinstein Institute in New York.
 In 2011, the University Medical Center St. Radboud in Nijmegen really got the ball rolling.
 After running several tests they couldn’t but admit that Wim and others are able to voluntarily influence the Autonomic Nervous System.
-Something which up until then was thought impossible.
+Something which up until then was thought impossible, through the wim hof method.
 This groundbreaking finding, published in PNAS and Nature, established credibility and bred curiosity among academia.
 Increasingly, researchers across a wide range of disciplines have since taken an interest, and various promising studies are currently underway.

 What Wim is capable of was considered to be scientifically impossible.
 We are continuously working with various research institutions to explore the potential of the Wim Hof Method.
 A timeline of the research done up to this point is detailed below.

 Various research institutes all over the world are continuously studying the effects of the Wim Hof Method.
 Below you can find a summary of the studies that are currently underway.

 RMIT University in Australia is conducting a survey study, exploring the motivation and experiences of Wim Hof Method practitioners worldwide.
 This will offer insight on the impact of practicing the WHM on health & wellbeing.
 The survey is ongoing and you can contribute right now by going here: http://explore.wimhofmethod.com/survey/

 Inflammation & Pain

 In the Netherlands, Radboud University Medical Center in Nijmegen is completing a new study about the effects of the various components of the WHM on inflammation and pain.